Thursday, November 22, 2018

 LeDomduVin a.k.a.
 Dominique Noel doing a casual inspection of a bottle of Petrus 1969 - ©LeDomduVin 2018

-How could you guarantee the Grands Crus you buy are not fake ones?
+How can you guarantee that the Grands Crus you buy are not counterfeit?

 When we buy directly at the source, either at the wineries or from a reputable and reliable Négociants, we ask for bottling certificate to be provided as well as bottle provenance and conditions (via various documents and pictures), more especially if the bottle(s) does not come from directly or previously from the Chateau.

 As stated above, when we buy from private collectors, auction houses and/or retails, we also do pre- (when possible) and/or post-purchase inspection and authentication (prior or at good receiving), to ensure the bottle we buy (or just bought) are not in bad conditions or fakes.
 In doubt, we investigate further.
-And if the doubt persists, we simply reject the bottle(s) and send it back to the seller, and get reimbursed for it (them).
+And if the doubt persists, we simply reject the bottle(s) and return them to the seller, receiving reimbursement for them.

-As the Wine Quality Control for the company I work for, I do all the inspections and authentications of the bottles myself, it does not mean that I may not miss some fake or counterfeit bottles, but there is only a small chance for that to happen.
+As the Wine Quality Control for the company I work for, I conduct all inspections and authentications of the bottles myself.
+This does not mean that I may not miss some fake or counterfeit bottles, but there is only a slight chance of that happening.

 Major Difference between Prices on Wine-Searcher